 Many nursing schools list their accreditation.
 Some schools are not accredited.
 Other schools have either state or national, but not both.
 BSN accreditation is something nursing students should look for as some employers do consider it when a graduate applies.
 It is an important thing that can affect a nurse’s future career choices.

-For a nursing program to become accredited, the process is completed by an outside organization.
+BSN accreditation means a school’s program meets all professional standards.
+The process is completed by an outside organization.
 The two US nationally recognized organizations include the ACEN and CCNE.
-A school is not required to be accredited and must seek the accreditation if it wants to be recognized by either organization.
+A school is not required to be accredited and must seek the accreditation.
 Both the school and the program may be accredited.

 Accreditation does matter.
-It can affect many critical aspects of a student’s education and career such as:
+It can affect several aspects of a student’s education and career such as:

 - Ability to transfer credits to other schools